Tocqueville Asset Management L.P. Buys 347 Shares of Fidelity National Financial, Inc. (NYSE:FNF)

-Tocqueville Asset Management L.P. boosted its stake in Fidelity National Financial, Inc. (NYSE:FNF – Free Report) by 1.2% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 30,127 shares of the financial services provider’s stock after acquiring an additional 347 shares during the period.
-Tocqueville Asset Management L.P.’s holdings in Fidelity National Financial were worth $1,052,000 at the end of the most recent reporting period.
+Tocqueville Asset Management L.P. raised its stake in Fidelity National Financial, Inc. (NYSE:FNF – Free Report) by 1.2% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 30,127 shares of the financial services provider’s stock after purchasing an additional 347 shares during the period.
+Tocqueville Asset Management L.P.’s holdings in Fidelity National Financial were worth $1,052,000 as of its most recent SEC filing.

-Other large investors have also added to or reduced their stakes in the company.
-DnB Asset Management AS boosted its holdings in Fidelity National Financial by 12.6% in the first quarter.
-DnB Asset Management AS now owns 51,265 shares of the financial services provider’s stock valued at $1,791,000 after acquiring an additional 5,732 shares in the last quarter.
-Mitsubishi UFJ Trust & Banking Corp boosted its holdings in shares of Fidelity National Financial by 7.9% during the 4th quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 529,930 shares of the financial services provider’s stock valued at $19,936,000 after buying an additional 38,782 shares in the last quarter.
-Mackenzie Financial Corp bought a new stake in shares of Fidelity National Financial during the 1st quarter valued at $964,000.
-Principal Financial Group Inc. boosted its holdings in shares of Fidelity National Financial by 2.4% during the 1st quarter.
-Principal Financial Group Inc. now owns 7,612,813 shares of the financial services provider’s stock valued at $265,915,000 after buying an additional 179,398 shares in the last quarter.
-Finally, GPS Wealth Strategies Group LLC bought a new stake in shares of Fidelity National Financial during the 1st quarter valued at $32,000.
-Institutional investors own 78.27% of the company’s stock.
+Other hedge funds have also recently bought and sold shares of the company.
+Salem Investment Counselors Inc. bought a new stake in Fidelity National Financial in the 2nd quarter valued at $26,000.
+Hexagon Capital Partners LLC lifted its holdings in shares of Fidelity National Financial by 88.2% during the 1st quarter.
+Hexagon Capital Partners LLC now owns 715 shares of the financial services provider’s stock worth $25,000 after acquiring an additional 335 shares during the period.
+GPS Wealth Strategies Group LLC bought a new position in shares of Fidelity National Financial during the 1st quarter worth about $32,000.
+Brown Brothers Harriman & Co. bought a new position in shares of Fidelity National Financial during the 1st quarter worth about $54,000.
+Finally, Benjamin F. Edwards & Company Inc. lifted its holdings in shares of Fidelity National Financial by 106.7% during the 4th quarter.
+Benjamin F. Edwards & Company Inc. now owns 1,304 shares of the financial services provider’s stock worth $49,000 after acquiring an additional 673 shares during the period.
+78.27% of the stock is owned by institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, September 29th.
-Shareholders of record on Friday, September 15th will be given a $0.45 dividend.
-This represents a $1.80 dividend on an annualized basis and a yield of 4.44%.
-The ex-dividend date is Thursday, September 14th.
-Fidelity National Financial’s dividend payout ratio (DPR) is 95.24%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, September 29th.
+Stockholders of record on Friday, September 15th will be given a dividend of $0.45 per share.
+This represents a $1.80 annualized dividend and a dividend yield of 4.44%.
+The ex-dividend date of this dividend is Thursday, September 14th.
+Fidelity National Financial’s dividend payout ratio is 95.24%.

-A number of analysts have recently commented on the stock.
-Barclays dropped their target price on shares of Fidelity National Financial from $46.00 to $43.00 in a report on Friday, May 5th.
-BTIG Research boosted their target price on shares of Fidelity National Financial from $47.00 to $48.00 and gave the company a “buy” rating in a report on Wednesday, August 9th.
-StockNews.com assumed coverage on shares of Fidelity National Financial in a report on Thursday.
-They set a “hold” rating on the stock.
-Stephens restated an “overweight” rating and set a $48.00 target price on shares of Fidelity National Financial in a report on Thursday.
-Finally, TheStreet raised Fidelity National Financial from a “c+” rating to a “b” rating in a research report on Wednesday, August 9th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $47.17.
+A number of research firms have recently commented on FNF.
+TheStreet raised shares of Fidelity National Financial from a “c+” rating to a “b” rating in a report on Wednesday, August 9th.
+Stephens reaffirmed an “overweight” rating and set a $48.00 price objective on shares of Fidelity National Financial in a report on Thursday.
+StockNews.com began coverage on shares of Fidelity National Financial in a report on Thursday.
+They set a “hold” rating for the company.
+Truist Financial lifted their price target on shares of Fidelity National Financial from $48.00 to $52.00 and gave the company a “buy” rating in a report on Thursday, August 10th.
+Finally, BTIG Research lifted their price target on shares of Fidelity National Financial from $47.00 to $48.00 and gave the company a “buy” rating in a report on Wednesday, August 9th.
+One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Fidelity National Financial currently has a consensus rating of “Moderate Buy” and an average price target of $47.17.

 Fidelity National Financial Profile